ferdium/ferdium-app/README.md

 ## Migrating from Ferdi

-If you are a pre-existing user of Ferdi, and are thinking of switching to Ferdium, you might want to run [the following script](./scripts/migration/migrate-windows.ps1) to migrate your existing Ferdi profile such that Ferdium can pick up the configurations.
+If you are a pre-existing user of Ferdi, and are thinking of switching to Ferdium, you might want to run [the following scripts](./scripts/migration) to migrate your existing Ferdi profile such that Ferdium can pick up the configurations. (.ps1 for PowerShell/Windows users and .sh for UNIX (Linux and MacOS users)

 ## Contributing